Statistical Methods for Quantum State Verification and Fidelity Estimation: Introduction

 \section{Introduction}

 A basic yet important step in quantum information processing is the efficient and reliable characterization of quantum states.
-This is not only important in certain information processing protocols, such as entanglement-based quantum key distribution, where the state emitted by a source needs to be characterized.
+This is not only important in certain information processing protocols, such as quantum teleportation \cite{Bennett.etal1993}, quantum cryptography \cite{Bennett.Brassard1984, Ekert1991, Beige.etal2002, Long.Liu2002, Pirandola.etal2020, Wang.etal2021}, and measurement-based quantum computation \cite{Raussendorf.Briegel2001,Raussendorf.etal2003}, where the state emitted by a source needs to be characterized.
 The problem of state certification arises also frequently in the technological design and analysis of quantum devices, where the occurring quantum states need to be identified in an efficient manner.

 Originally, a standard approach is to perform quantum state tomography by fully reconstructing the density matrix \cite{Smithey.etal1993, James.etal2001, Paris.Rehacek2004}.
 Tomography, however, is known to be both time consuming and computationally hard due to the exponentially increasing number of parameters to be determined \cite{Haeffner.etal2005, Shang.etal2017}.
 Furthermore, in order to reconstruct a valid density matrix from experimental data, approximations like the maximum-likelihood estimation or Bayesian techniques have to be used \cite{Paris.Rehacek2004, Blume-Kohout2010, Shang.etal2013}, which require additional effort and may lead to problematic effects \cite{Schwemmer.etal2015}.